1.) Recycled Roadway

 So many times you hear that the kids are “just playing.”
 Well, with ramps they are not simply playing with the incline, marbles and cars; in each child’s quest to figure out how to get the marble to do what they want it to, they are investigating, trying out different ideas, and varying actions.
 This is what scientists do.
 It is called inquiry.
 And it is one of the primary goals of science education.

-We are choosing “educational” items to play and there is a reason for our play.
+We are choosing “educational” items to play with and there is a reason for our play.

 6.)
 Printable Signs for Blocks